 Spain, officially known as the Kingdom of Spain, is a sovereign state and a member state of the European Union, situated on the Iberian Peninsula in Southwest Europe.
 To the south, it’s bordered by the Mediterranean Sea apart from a small boundary with Gibraltar; to the north and northeast it is bordered by France, Andorra and the Bay of Biscay; while to the west and northwest it borders the Atlantic Ocean and Portugal.
 The 754 miles (1,214 km) of border with Portugal is the longest uninterrupted border within the European Union.
 The country is a democracy under a constitutional monarchy and is organized in a parliamentary style of government.
 It’s a developed country and is the 13th largest economy in the world by nominal GDP.
 The Kingdom of Spain has very high standards as well as the 10th highest quality of life index rating in the world as of 2005 statistics.

-The population of Spain was last recorded in 2012 as 46.6 Million people.
-This is a significant figure since the total population back in 1960 was 30.5 Million as reported by Eurostat - a 52% increase over the last half-century.
-Historically, since 1960 to 2013 the population averaged 38.03 Million, reaching an all-time high of 46.20 in December 2012 from a record low of 30.46 Million in December 1960.
+The population of Spain was last recorded in 2012 as 46.6 million people.
+This is a significant figure since the total population back in 1960 was 30.5 million as reported by Eurostat - a 52% increase over the last half-century.
+The 2014 estimate is 46.96 million, its all-time high compared to a record low of 30.46 million in December 1960.
 The figure now represents 0.67% of the world’s population, which means that one in every 151 people is a resident of Spain.

 Spain Population History